Masterminds/glide/docs/commands.md

 ## glide create (aliased to init)

-Initializes a new workspace.
+Initialize a new workspace.
 Among other things, this creates a `glide.yaml` file while attempting to guess the packages and versions to put in it.
 For example, if your project is using Godep it will use the versions specified there.
 Glide is smart enough to scan your codebase and detect the imports being used whether they are specified with another package manager or not.

-    $ glide init
+    $ glide create
-    [INFO] Generating a YAML configuration file and guessing the dependencies [INFO] Attempting to import from other package managers (use --skip-import to skip) [INFO] Found reference to github.com/BurntSushi/toml
-    [INFO] Found reference to github.com/Masterminds/semver
+    [INFO]	Generating a YAML configuration file and guessing the dependencies [INFO]	Attempting to import from other package managers (use --skip-import to skip) [INFO]	Scanning code to look for dependencies [INFO]	--> Found reference to github.com/Masterminds/semver
-    [INFO] Found reference to github.com/Masterminds/sprig
-    [INFO] Found reference to github.com/Masterminds/vcs
+    [INFO]	--> Found reference to github.com/Masterminds/vcs
-    [INFO] Found reference to github.com/aokoli/goutils
-    [INFO] Found reference to github.com/codegangsta/cli
+    [INFO]	--> Found reference to github.com/codegangsta/cli
-    [INFO] Found reference to github.com/deis/pkg/prettyprint
-    [INFO] Found reference to github.com/ghodss/yaml
-    [INFO] Found reference to github.com/google/go-github/github
-    [INFO] Found reference to github.com/pborman/uuid
-    [INFO] Found reference to golang.org/x/crypto/nacl/box
-    [INFO] Adding sub-package ssh/terminal to golang.org/x/crypto
-    [INFO] Found reference to gopkg.in/yaml.v2
+    [INFO]	--> Found reference to gopkg.in/yaml.v2
-    ...
+    [INFO]	Writing configuration file (glide.yaml)
+    [INFO]	Would you like Glide to help you find ways to improve your glide.yaml configuration?
+    [INFO]	If you want to revisit this step you can use the config-wizard command at any time.
+    [INFO]	Yes (Y) or No (N)?
+    n
+    [INFO]	You can now edit the glide.yaml file.
+Consider:
+    [INFO]	--> Using versions and ranges.
+See https://glide.sh/docs/versions/ [INFO]	--> Adding additional metadata.
+See https://glide.sh/docs/glide.yaml/ [INFO]	--> Running the config-wizard command to improve the versions in your configuration

+The `config-wizard`, noted here, can be run here or manually run at a later time.
+This wizard helps you figure out versions and ranges you can use for your dependencies.

+### glide config-wizard

+This runs a wizard that scans your dependencies and retrieves information on them to offer up suggestions that you can interactively choose.
+For example, it can discover if a dependency uses semantic versions and help you choose the version ranges to use.

 ## glide get [package name]